ec463/teensy-custom-audio/README_Hardware.md

 - 1800 mAh Li-Po Battery & Adafruit Battery Management System
   - Used to power the device and allow for USB recharging through Mini USB.

+# Power specifications
+Measurement of the Overear device produced an average electrical usage of 65 milliamps at 3.7 volts, for a total power consumption of 242 milliwatts.
+Accordingly, we settled on a 1800 mAh Lithium-Polymer battery, which connects to the device using terminal screws.
+This produces 28 hours of battery power.

+# Schematic & Diagrams
+# System Enclosure
+Assembly process:

+1. Solder the Teensy controller to the custom PCB and attach the Audio shield.
+The order of components from bottom to top is PCB, Teensy, and Audio shield.
+2. Solder the wires of the button and volume controller to their respective pins.
+3. Solder wires to the microphone.
+Then put the wire through the braided cord protector.
+Once both microphones are shelved then put the cable through the correct hole in the Main case.
+  1. Take the microphone wires and solder them to the Teensy pins.
+4. Solder 2 short wires to the PCB and push them from inside out of the Main case to solder the switch.
+  1. After the switch is soldered to the PCB then push it inside the hole of the Main case.
+5. Solder the power adapter to the PCB.
+6. After all electronic components are soldered to their respective pins, start organizing the elements inside the case.
+  1. The order should be: from bottom to top it is the PCB, Teensy, audio shield, power adapter, and battery pack.
+To the sides should be a switch and button and the other side should be the volume controller.
+  2. Use a glue gun to immobilize the components inside the Main Case or use super glue for a more effective option.
+  3. Use super glue to connect the belt clip to the back of the Main case so the user can wear the device comfortably.
+7. Finally cover the Main Case with its cover and case the microphones.
+After all electronic components have been assembled and the software uploaded to the Teensy, the user should be able to use the OverEar device right away.